Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Equilibrium Panel Capacities

 The existence of a solution to \eqref{eq:eqc:srt}, and consequently to \eqref{eq:eqc:prt}, is ensured under assumption~\eqref{eq:pi0cond}.
 If the capital cost \( \pi_0 \) is too high, the expected return may fall short of covering the investment costs, even \purple{when $c$ is small.} When assumption~\eqref{eq:pi0cond} is violated, the stated equilibrium condition no longer applies, and $c_{\mathrm{srt}}^{\mathrm{ne}}=0$.}

-\purple{While Lemma~\ref{lemma:nec} \brown{enables us to use numerical simulations to compare the equilibrium capacities for each market mechanism,} deeper insight comes from a theoretical comparison of the resulting aggregate capacities.
-To enable a more meaningful comparison, we first define a benchmark capacity as follows. }
+While Lemma~\ref{lemma:nec} enables us to compare the equilibrium capacities across market mechanisms via numerical simulations, deeper insight comes from a theoretical comparison of the resulting aggregate capacities.
+To enable a more meaningful comparison, we first define a benchmark capacity as follows.